-In addition to a consultation with a trainer, an array of online videos, tips, and research may provide some perspective.
-A quick internet search for "glute exercises" provides a range of links.
-It's best to consult with a reputable source to determine the best type of activity.
+The good news is there are a variety of exercises you can do that target your glutes.
+It's best to consult with a reputable source to determine the best type of activity for your body and health needs.
 The American Council on Exercise reports on research in many areas of health and fitness.
-Visit their website for the latest resources, including findings on how to build those glutes.
+You can visit their website for the latest resources, including findings on how to build those glutes.

 Some consistent recommendations across sources include:

 - Hip extensions

 - Squats (various types)